videolan/x265/doc/reST/cli.rst

 	**Range of values:** an integer from 0 to 51

+.. option:: --ipratio <float>

+	QP ratio factor between I and P slices.
+This ratio is used in all of the rate control modes.
+Some :option:`--tune` options may change the default value.
+It is not typically manually specified.
+Default 1.4

+.. option:: --pbratio <float>

+	QP ratio factor between P and B slices.
+This ratio is used in all of the rate control modes.
+Some :option:`--tune` options may change the default value.
+It is not typically manually specified.
+Default 1.3

 .. option:: --lossless, --no-lossless

 	Enables true lossless coding by bypassing scaling, transform,